island-lang/island-lang.github.io/README.md

 	speed given distance, time => distance / time
 ```

-`.... given ....` defines a mapping rule that specifies a method for a property to be computed given the knowledge of the value of other properties.
+`.... given ....` defines a mapping rule that specifies a method for a property to be computed given the knowledge of the values of other properties.

 If the set of required properties can be automatically inferred from the body of the rule, the `given` clause may be omitted: